-If you don’t want a bulky waterproof cover on your phone, here are several suggestions for keeping your phone dry.
+If you don’t want a bulky waterproof cover on your phone, here are two more suggestions for keeping your phone dry.
 (BTW these apply nicely to GPS, iPods and other devices as well.)

-The Hydra is a case with a zipper closure on three edges.
-It has a special waterproof ‘plug’ to run wires out if needed and is available in several sizes.
+The Hydra waterproof phone/GPS mount is a case with a zipper closure on three edges.
+It has a special waterproof ‘plug’ to run wires out if needed.
 Because it has a thicker vinyl front, it can be harder to use the touch screen functions (some phone screens are more touchy than others).
-The Hydra also has a swivel mechanism connecting it on the back so you can tilt/angle the phone, with both vertical and horizontal options.
+The Hydra also has a ball-style mechanism connecting it on the back so you can tilt/angle the phone, with both vertical and horizontal options.

-Both the Caddy Buddy and the Hydra can be mounted in a variety of locations: handlebar, brake/clutch, mirror stem, windshield and more.
+Both the Hydra can be mounted in a variety of locations: handlebar, brake/clutch, mirror stem, windshield and more.
 So you can always get your phone in a position that is easy for you to see and read.

 - Tracey Cramer